Chainflow/solana-mission-control/docs/config-desc.md

    - *block_diff_threshold*

-      An Integer value to recieve block difference alerts, e.g. a value of 2 would alert you if your validator falls 2 or more blocks behind the network's current block height.
+      An Integer value to receive block difference alerts, e.g. a value of 2 would alert you if your validator falls 2 or more blocks behind the network's current block height.

    - *epoch_diff_threshold*

-      An integer value to recieve epoch difference alerts, e.g. a value of 5 would alert you if difference between your validator's epoch number and network's epoch is 5 or more.
+      An integer value to receive epoch difference alerts, e.g. a value of 5 would alert you if difference between your validator's epoch number and network's epoch is 5 or more.

    - *balance_change_threshold*

-      An integer value to recieve account balance change alerts, e.g. if your account balance has dropped to given threshold value you will receive alerts.
+      An integer value to receive account balance change alerts, e.g. if your account balance has dropped to given threshold value you will receive alerts.

+   - *skip_rate_threshold*

+      An integer value to receive skip rate alerts.
+If your validator skip rate has exceeded network skip rate and difference of both has exceeded given threshold then you will receive alerts.

 - **[regular_status_alerts]**